Azure/Azure-Verified-Modules/docs/content/contributing/bicep/composition.md

 {{< hint type=note >}}

-Since all modules are versioned, nothing will change for existing deployments as the parameter usage does not change for existing version.
+Since all modules are versioned, nothing will change for existing deployments, as the parameter usage does not change for any existing versions.

 {{< /hint >}}